 - Model 1855 knapsack, $150 to $250

 Where to buy?

-Below is a list of vendors that many of us trust and have used.
-The vendors listed below have all proven to be good suppliers but may only have one or a few items suitable for our needs:
+Below is a list of vendors that many of us trust and have used over the years.
+The vendors listed below have all proven to be good suppliers of authentic quality-made gear.
+Especially for the newer members, please check with a veteran member of your unit before buying anything for your kit, including forage caps, sack coats, trousers, bootees, tentage, etc.

 Trusted Suppliers and Sutlers (click on the vendor’s name..websites are provided when knowN]

 S&S Sutler (Tim Sheads) – period correct equipment including clothing, tentage, canteens, etc.

 Regimental Quartermaster (Campaigner Gear Only) – some of their suppliers have changed, so check with an NR member before purchasing.